Oldest stock bourse BSE also on CEO search | Business

 - India

-The country's oldest stock exchange BSE has also embarked on a search for a chief executive and managing director as the incumbent Ashish Kumar Chauhan's term has ended.
+The country's oldest stock exchange BSE has also embarked on a search for a chief executive and managing director ahead of incumbent Ashish Kumar Chauhan's term ending in November.

 The move comes at a time when its bigger rival NSE, which controls a large part of trade volumes in the country, has also initiated a similar process for its chief.
 Interestingly, some reports mention that Chauhan is in the race to take over the corner office at NSE.
 In an advertisement posted on Tuesday, the 1875-established BSE said it is looking for a results-oriented leader having an experience of 20 years, with the ''highest ethical standards''.
 Stock exchanges have frequently faced troubles over integrity - witnessed through the emergence of scandals.